Do I need any previous boating experience?

 How far can we get?

-Horning is the next village downstream of Wroxham and it can be reached in about one hour direct.
+Horning is the next village downstream of Wroxham and it can be reached in about a one and a quarter hour direct.
 However, if you stop at Wroxham Broad, Salhouse Broad and Black Horse Broad on the way, it can take two days.
-Please refer to the Maps & Guides section for further details on routes.
+Please refer to our 'Plan Your Holiday' pages on the website for further details on routes, timings etc.

 Are the Broads tidal?

 Yes.
 There is a rise and fall throughout the broads.
-The tide and current gets stronger on the southern rivers.
+The tide and currents get stronger the closer you get to Great Yarmouth and on the southern rivers.
 Particular care must be taken at Great Yarmouth.

 Are there any locks?